 Instructions

-- In the meantime, roast poblanos over open flame on your gas stove top.
+- Roast poblanos over open flame on your gas stove top.
 One by one, simply place the poblanos directly on the grates turning them often to get the black and blistered.

 - When the poblanos are cool enough to handle, make a slit down the center of each pepper.
 Remove some of the seeds and a little bit of the veins if you’d like.
 This will make the peppers less spicy with heat.
 I don’t remove much of the blackened skin, because this is where the smoky flavor lies.
 If you must remove skin, do so with your hands.
 Don’t rinse the peppers under water.
 You’re rinsing away flavor.

-- Add the salsa and the Sambal Oelek.
+- Add the salsa, salt and the Sambal Oelek.
 Mix well.
 Taste and adjust for flavor.
-Add Salt and Pepper to taste.
+Add more Sambal Oelek is you want it spicier.

 - With a spoon, stuff each poblano with a good amount of the potato mixture.
 Place each stuffed pepper on a sheet pan.
 Place a pat of butter on top of the mashed potatoes.